stryker-mutator/stryker-net/docs/Configuration.md

 dotnet stryker --reporters "['html', 'progress']"
 ```

-You can find a list of all available reporters and what output they product in the reporters section
+You can find a list of all available reporters and what output they product in the [reporter docs](/Reporters.md)

 Default: `"['cleartext', 'progress']"`